ClassSplitter/ClassSplitter/README.md

 | full text            | full content of the entity                                   |
 | removed              | whether the entity is extracted from the origin class in refactoring, mark TRUE for extracted entities, FALSE for kept entities |

-and the data structure of the refactoring examples is as follows:
+Here is a screen shot of a CSV file:

 ![d_refactor_data_example](https://github.com/ClassSplitter/ClassSplitter/assets/146154120/89604c92-ba24-4354-a1ad-9b4c35929c16)

 ## Implementation

-the code implementation of the ClassSplitter method can be found in `ClassSplitter/` folder.
+The implementation of the ClassSplitter method can be found in folder `ClassSplitter/`.

-the ranking data of participants for refactoring result can be checked in `human-evaluation.xlsx`.
+The manual ranking results from participants can available in `human-evaluation.xlsx`.

-the raw code for the experiment is in `experienments/` folder.
+The raw code for the experiment is available in folder `experienments/`.

-the main experiment results can be checked in `experienments/experienment_result.ipynb`.
+The results of the experim